christophgockel/jetbrains-rust-macro-expansion-issue-example/readme.md

 # JetBrain's Rust Macro Expansion

+## Update

+This has been fixed with version `0.4.164.4409-212` of the Rust plugin.
+Make sure to update to at least this version.

+## Original Issue

 This example repository exists to show an issue with JetBrain's &ldquo;new engine&rdquo; for macro expansions in Rust.

 I've verified it in CLion 2021.2.2 (Build #CL-212.5284.51) but I assume it's visible in other products as well via the Rust plugin.